Conditional Independence Testing Using Exchangeable Pairs: Theoretical Analysis

-\end{proposition} Note that the effect of dimensionality of the data on the proposed estimator is mainly through the dependency of $\zeta_\sigma(\Pr)$ on the dimension $d$.
-So, in large dimensions, if $\zeta_{\sigma}(\Pr)$ remains bounded away from zero (i.e., it is able to detect the conditional dependence between the random variables), the estimator will also concentrate well enough around $\zeta_{\sigma}(\Pr)$, given that the sample size is sufficiently large.
-However, a more stronger result can be established involving the rate of convergence of $\zeta_\sigma(\Pr)$ towards zero, which is formally stated in the following theorem.
+\end{proposition} Note that the effect of dimensionality on the proposed estimator primarily arises through the dependence of $\zeta_\sigma(\mathrm P)$ on the dimension $d$.
+In high-dimensional settings, if $\zeta_\sigma(\mathrm P)$ remains bounded away from zero (that is, the measure continues to detect conditional dependence between the random variables), then the estimator will still concentrate around $\zeta_\sigma(\mathrm P)$ provided that the sample size is sufficiently large.
+A stronger result can be established by characterizing the rate at which $\zeta_\sigma(\mathrm P)$ may converge to zero.
+This is formally stated in the following theorem.